 Onbashira is a festival of simmering energy, earthy pomp and pageantry, famed for the valor of devotees who ride pillars down a steep section of mountainside.
 While kiotoshi (the pillar riding ceremony) is certainly thrilling, there’s far more to Onbashira’s story.
 The festival is an exuberant celebration of community and local culture.
 With its roots in the deep past and ties to the natural world, Onbashira is like nothing else on the planet.

-The last festival was in 2016, and the next Onbashira is scheduled to begin in April 2022*.
+The next Onbashira is scheduled to begin in April 2022*.
 If you’re considering making the journey to Suwa for the festival, we hope these pages will be a useful guide.
 Beyond the practicalities, this site aims to give a peek into a world rarely seen by outsiders.
 Our blog gets past the sensationalism and looks at what Onbashira means for those who live it.

 Throughout the celebration, kokoro-hitotsu is a constant refrain.
 “One heart,” they say.
 While the region and the festival have many sides, at its core, Onbashira is one.

-Video courtesy of the Japanese “Matsuri” Calendar site OH!
+Video courtesy of the Japanese festival site OH!
 MATSURi (ohmatsuri.com)

 *Photo: First kiotoshi (pillar riding) of the 2016 Onbashira Festival.
 By Emi Yamazaki